 Chunni Babu lives in the rich Melbourne suburb of Brighton.
-These days he's a real estate tycoon, but back in the 80s he lived a completely different life.
-Amidst the tyranny of Zia Ul-Haq's dictatorship, Chunni set up invitation-only swingers parties catering to the upper echelons of Pakistani society.
+These days, he's a real estate tycoon, but back in the 80s, he lived a completely different life.
+Amid the tyranny of Zia Ul-Haq's dictatorship, Babu set up invitation-only swingers parties catering to the upper echelons of Pakistani society.
 They were a raging success for several years, until the whole thing imploded.

-I've known Chunni for a long time but had never heard the full story.
-So recently I paid him a visit to smoke hookah on his balcony and ask the big questions about how his parties came about, when they met their end, and how he justified swinging under his Muslim faith.
+I've known Babu for a long time but had never heard the full story.
+So, recently, I paid him a visit to smoke hookah on his balcony and ask the big questions about how his parties came about, when they met their end, and how he justified swinging under his Muslim faith.

 Talk me though how the parties started.

 Well, our social circles were quite small.
 We were always around the same people most weekends, so we got to know each other very well.
 One night, we had two couples visiting us, and they propositioned us.
 We were all quite high, listening to Rafi's ballads, and we thought, Why not?